speedscale/speedscale-cli/README.md

 - Visualize inbound / outbound network communication
 - Understand the relationship between an application and its external dependencies
 - Pinpoint slow API endpoints or high latency from a third party service or database
-- Record once with a real database and test continuously without it
-- Load test an application with real traffic

 ## Getting Started